jtclark2/AutoEncoderAndBinaryClassifier/README.md

 # Motivation
 Both projects were originally prototyped in a weekend, intended as a proof-of-concept that ML could be used to replace some of the more conventional image processing tools I'd been writing.
 Specifically, I wanted to demonstrate:
 - These tools could work with relatively small training sets (100-300 images)
-    - My audience was aware of ML tools, but mostly with regard to big data, so
+    - My audience was aware of ML tools, but mostly with regard to big data, so I wanted to demonstrate viability with just a few images
 - These tools could generalize to multiple applications

 # Data / NDA
-- TODO: For both of these projects, you have 2 options:
-    - Start by viewing the notebooks, which I've run with my local data
-    - Set up your own, by changing the data directory
-        - TODO: Restructure notebooks, by editing the configuration data / image directories in the beginning of the file
 - Anomaly detector is trained on real weld data
-    - Feel free to look through the notebook, to see the results.
     - The full dataset won't be shared.
-It's not mine to share.
+It's not mine to share (NDA), but I've shared a few samples for one of the products that has already been released.
-- Classifier: I had originally trained this on data from a product that was not released, so I won't be sharing this at all.
+- Classifier: I had originally trained this on data from a product that has not been released, so I won't be sharing any of that data.
     - I've replaced the data with images of the lovable character Totoro!

 ## 1) Anomaly Detector: